ikonomov/DiabloX/README.md

    * Characters:
       * The required experience points for each clvl have been increased by 100%.
       * Regenerate 1% of max mana per second.
-         * Character maximum stats:
+      * Maximum stats:
-      * Warrior's strength: 150 [250]
+         * Warrior's strength: 200 [250]
-      * Rogue's dexterity: 150 [250]
+         * Rogue's dexterity: 200 [250]
-      * Sorcerer's magic: 150 [250]
+         * Sorcerer's magic: 200 [250]
-   * The 1/2 bow damage modifier and slower arrow travel speed applied to all classes except rogues has been removed.
-   * The 1/2 spell damage modifier in player versus player has been removed.
-   * Warriors:
-      * Character damage with two-handed melee weapons has been increased to (strength+vitality)·clvl/100 [strength·clvl/100].
-      * Gain fastest hit recovery and bonus points to armor equal to clvl when not using shields with one-handed or two-handed melee weapons.
-      * Receive reduction to repair costs above 100 gold equal to 10·clvl.
-   * Rogues:
-      * Character damage with staves has been increased to (strength+dexterity+vitality)·clvl/200 [(strength+dexterity)·clvl/200].
-      * Gain fastest hit recovery and bonus points to armor equal to clvl when not using shields with one-handed weapons or staves.
+      * +100% dexterity modifier to armor class formula when using one-handed melee weapons and no shield.
-      * Spellcasting speed has been changed to 0.55 [0.60] seconds.
-   * Sorcerers:
-      * Character damage with staves has been increased to (strength+vitality)·clvl/100 [strength·clvl/100].
-      * Gain fastest hit recovery and bonus points to armor equal to clvl/2 when using staves.
+      * +50% dexterity modifier to armor class formula when using two-handed melee weapons.
-      * Receive reduction to recharge costs above 100 gold equal to 10·clvl.
+      * +50% strength modifier to damage formula when using two-handed melee weapons.
       * Sorcerer starts the game equipped with two Potions of Healing [Mana].
-   * Monks:
-      * Gain resistance bonus equal to clvl.
-      * Gain To Hit bonus equal to clvl when bare-handed.
-      * Bonus points to armor has been increased to 3·clvl [2·clvl] when wearing light or no armor.
-      * Gain fast block when bare-handed.
-      * Search skill has been changed to Identify.
-      * Spellcasting speed has been changed to 0.60 [0.65] seconds.
-   * Attack speed has been changed to (seconds per hit):
-      * Warrior equipped with a staff: 0.50 [0.55]
-      * Rogue:
-         * swords, clubs and unarmed: 0.45 [0.50]
-         * staves: 0.45 [0.55]
-      * Sorcerer:
-         * swords, clubs, staves and unarmed: 0.50 [0.60]
-         * axes and bows: 0.70 [0.80]
-         * unarmed equipped with a shield: 0.50 [0.45]
-      * Monk:
-         * swords and clubs: 0.50 [0.60]
-         * bows: 0.60 [0.70]
-         * unarmed clvl 1-10: 0.4 [0.35]
-         * unarmed clvl 11-25: 0.35 [0.35]
-         * unarmed clvl 26-50: 0.3 [0.35]
-         * unarmed equipped with a shield: 0.45 [0.35]
       * Block bonuses have been reduced to:
          * Warrior: 20 [30]
          * Rogue: 10 [20]
          * Sorcerer: 0 [10]
-      * Monk: 15 [25]
    * Monsters:
       * Health and damage has been increased by 50%.
       * The number per dlvl has been increased by 50% with a maximum of 250 [200].